Monsignor Clair Catholic School

 St. Joseph's Catholic High School

-Abbigale Virens is an avid volunteer who has spent time in Costa Rica, Denmark and Australia researching the migration patterns of turtles and birds.
-She is currently a PhD student at New Zealand, working closely with the Maori people to discover what resources they use for food, medicine and more.
+Abbigale Virens is an avid volunteer who has spent time in Costa Rica, Denmark, and Australia researching the migration patterns of turtles and birds.
+She is currently a PhD student in New Zealand researching the urban foraging practices of people in the local area, and how it connects those people to the environment.

 Sometimes life takes us on many different paths, and Abbi’s journey after graduating from St. Joseph’s Catholic High School in Barrie certainly reflects that.

 After graduating from St. Joseph’s, Abbi pursued an undergraduate degree in anthropology at Laurentian University where she travelled to Costa Rica to participate in a field course at Cano Palma Biological Station.
 From this experience, her passion for environmental social science was born.